 - Take plenty of rest to promote fast healing.

-- Take the prescribed anti-fungal medication if symptoms do not improve and becomes severe.
+- Use the prescribed anti-fungal medication if symptoms do not improve and becomes severe.

 - Take plenty of fluids to prevent dehydration.